-- A physical examination and immunizations are required of students selected for the program at the student's expense which verify capabilities and general health status. - Nursing students are required to have professional liability and personal health insurance.
+- Immunizations and examinations at the student's expense to ensure that the student meet the technical requirements of the program. - Nursing students are required to have professional liability and personal health insurance.
 The professional liability insurance is provided by the college.
 Personal health insurance must be obtained by the student and maintained throughout the program in order to comply with clinical agency requirements.
-Proof of insurance will be required prior to participating in the first clinical activity. - Students admitted to health science programs must consent to background/security checks including a criminal background check and drug screening.
-The student is responsible for any cost associated with the background/ security/drug screening checks.
-Certain criminal convictions may render a student ineligible to train at clinical sites which are necessary in order to
+Proof of insurance will be required prior to participating in the first clinical activity. - Students admitted to health science programs must consent to background/ security checks including a criminal background check and drug screening.
+The student is responsible for any cost associated with the background/security/drug screening checks.
+Certain criminal convictions may render a student ineligible to train at clinical sites which are necessary in order to successfully complete the program.
+Additionally, certain criminal convictions may render an individual ineligible to take the licensing/certification exam or to be licensed/ certified in the State of Michigan.
+The college will review the results and determine, on a case-by-case basis, whether to deny admission to any individual based on the results of the background check, criminal background check and drug screening.

-- successfully complete the program.
-Additionally, certain criminal convictions may render an individual ineligible to take the licensing/certification exam or to be licensed/certified in the State of Michigan.
-The college will review the results and determine, on a case-by-case basis, whether to deny admission to any individual based on the results of the background check, criminal background check and drug screening. - An active American Heart Association cardiopulmonary resuscitation (CPR) certificate for professional rescuer of infant, child and adult. - 5.
+- 4. An active American Heart Association cardiopulmonary resuscitation (CPR) certificate for professional rescuer of infant, child and adult. - 5.
 Practical nursing involves the provision of direct care for individuals and families and is characterized by the application of verified knowledge in the skillful performance of nursing functions.
-Therefore, in order to be considered for admission or to continue in the program, all applicants must be able to meet the health sciences technical standards available at http://www.monroeccc.edu/health_sciences/index.
+Therefore, in order to be considered for admission or to continue in the program, all applicants must be able to meet the health sciences technical standards available in the Health Sciences Division section of the MCCC website.

 A prospective student or participant in the program with an approved documented disability can request reasonable accommodations to meet these standards.
-The college will provide appropriate accommodations but is not required to substantially alter the requirements or nature of the program.
+The college will provide appropriate accommodations but is not required to fundamentally alter the requirements or nature of the program or lower its academic standards.
 Requests for accommodations should be directed to a disability services counselor in the Learning Assistance Laboratory.
 To make an appointment, please call 734.384.4167.